Rosy Retrospection – See Why The Here and Now Is Actually Better Than You Think

 How is rosy retrospection a good thing?

-Another positive is it might help us by enhancing our confidence and self-esteem.
-When you look back at photos of yourself in your prom dress and think about how amazing that night was, it’s a great thing.
-Carrying thoughts and images in your mind of how good things were may help you to carry more confidence in your stride.
+Another positive is it might enhance our confidence and self-esteem.
+Like when you look back at photos of yourself in your prom dress and think about how amazing that night was.
+And how your high school experience wasn’t nearly as horrifying as you might recall.

 And how rosy retrospection doesn’t serve us today: